 I only had my gut feeling about this.
 But by chance, I was doing some research on self-publishing trends and came across this graph from Google Insights.

 It seems to indicate that interest in self-publishing appears to be gradually falling away.

 Interestingly, from the same results page of Google Insights came this graphic of regional interest for the search term of self-publishing.

 It proves that self-publishing has not been a global success at all.
 Four countries do not add up to a global phenomenon.

 However, with all the closures and failed ebook businesses, on top of diminishing interest and lack of global sales potential, the self-publishing train thunders along in the belief that all the lights are green.

 But in fact, every signal is flashing alarmingly red.
 But why?

 The Magical Amazon Effect

-But the end was always in sight, and now after six years of publishing far more ebooks than the market can possible buy, borrow, get for free or read, self-publishing needs to recalibrate.
+But the end was always in sight, and now after years of publishing far more ebooks than the market can possibly buy, borrow, get for free, or read, self-publishing needs to recalibrate.